 Amy Hayes: Kindergarten Teacher

-Amy Hayes is in her third year at Paideia, having led the inaugural class and now teaching kindergarten.
+Amy Hayes is in her fourth year at Paideia, teaching kindergarten.
 Amy has taught in a variety of educational settings for the past 20 years including homeschooling her own children, grandchildren and the children of friends, running a one-room-school classroom in her home, tutoring foreign students, Barton dyslexia tutoring, and doing teacher training in phonics curricula.
-She and her husband Doug raised his five children from a previous marriage and now delight in 10 grandchildren – five of whom attend at Paideia.
+She and her husband Doug raised his five children from a previous marriage and now delight in their many grandchildren – several of whom attend Paideia.
 When not teaching, Amy loves being in her kitchen, creating a welcoming home and garden, photographing babies, all things books, and the worship and life of her church community.

 Jayna Heath: First Grade Teacher